 Over the next five years, Schumacher would go on to score almost 40 more wins, with his 91st and final victory coming at the 2006 Chinese Grand Prix.
 Schumacher has now held the record for longer than anyone else in Formula 1’s history, but his tally may soon be beaten…

 Lewis Hamilton stands on the cusp of equalling a once unimaginable record.
-At the start of the 2020 season, Hamilton needs only six more race wins to equal Schumacher at the top of the table.
+If he wins the 2020 Russian Grand Prix, Hamilton will equal Schumacher at the top of the table.
 With his form not showing any signs of stopping, how many more wins will Hamilton rack up before the end of his career?

 After graduating in 2015 with a First Class honours degree in English Language and Literature, Nicky Haldenby, a lifelong fan of Formula 1, founded the Lights Out F1 Blog in 2016.
 The blog has become a firm fan-favourite, delving deep into the sport’s history books and lifting the cover on unusual F1 statistics.